 Jesus Baez graduated from Arrupe Jesuit High School in May of 2018 and received over $52,000 in scholarships and grants to attend the University of Denver.
-He is about to finish his freshman year studying Business Finance and Political Science.
-This year, he was invited to help found the Delta Chi fraternity on the DU campus, and recently just started an internship with Congressman Crow in Aurora.
+He is about to start his sophomore year studying Business Finance and Political Science.
+His freshman year, he was invited to help found the Delta Chi fraternity on the DU campus, and recently just interned with Congressman Crow in Aurora this summer.
 In addition to school, activities, and internships, Jesus has been returning to Impact360 practices to volunteer with our high school students on the squash courts.

-Francisco Samayoa is a 7th grader at West Leadership Academy in his second year with Impact 360.
+Francisco Samayoa is an 8th grader at West Leadership Academy in his second year with Impact 360.
 He shows amazing commitment to the program, hardly ever missing a day of practice and even attends extra practices on his off days to assist staff with the younger students.
-He is representing Impact 360 on the Front Rangers Junior Cycling Team this spring and summer.
+He is representing Impact 360 on the Front Rangers Junior Cycling Team this spring and summer, and won the Colorado Youth Cycling Championship in his age group.
 He is passionate about the sport of cycling and technology.

-Jared Hernandez is a 10th grader at West Leadership Academy in his third year with Impact 360.
+Jared Hernandez is an 11th grader at West Leadership Academy in his fourth year with Impact 360.
 He has represented the group two years in a row at the Youth Bike Summit cycling advocacy conference and has ridden across the entire state of Vermont in a three-week bikepacking trip.
-Aside from his activities with Impact, he is the captain of his ROTC squad and will travel to Utah in April to represent his entire school in their competition.
-This summer he will ride across Nova Scotia and Acadia for three weeks.
+Aside from his activities with Impact, he is the captain of his ROTC squad and will traveled to Utah last April to represent his entire school in their competition.
+This summer he rode across Nova Scotia and Acadia for three weeks.

-Amari Boswell is a freshman at West Leadership Academy rounding the corner on her fourth year with the Mile High 360 cycling team.
+Amari Boswell is a sophomore at West Leadership Academy starting e corner on her fifth year with the Mile High 360 cycling team.
 She has represented Mile High 360 at the Youth Bike Summit first in Washington DC and this year in New York.
 This winter she took her bike mechanics skills to the next level when she undertook a bold project-building up a bike from scratch for one of her teachers.
 Twice she was selected as one of two Impact 360 students to attend an Overland Summers camp.
-Her first trip was a two-week bike-packing trip across Cape Cod and the islands and this summer she will bike-pack for three weeks across Montana and the Canadian Rockies.
+Her first trip was a two-week bike-packing trip across Cape Cod and the islands and this summer she bike-packed for three weeks across Montana and the Canadian Rockies.